Pages

 Bratwurst

 But while travelling around, finding a suitable place to eat out used to be a problem..
-Within Germany I could manage somehow since I can ask for "Pommes frites" , "Gemüse Burger" or "vegetarisch Pizza".
-But non-german speaking areas used to be the "probleme".
-So to some places we carry food.
-But again that was not a pleasant option.
-I remember how we carried lots of bun n fruits to Sicily(Italy) and by the fourth day we were feeling sick even at the sight of it.
+Within Germany I could manage somehow since I could ask for "Pommes frites" , "Gemüse Burger" or "vegetarisch Pizza".
+But in non-German speaking areas, it used to be a "probleme".
+So, in some places we carried our own food.
+But again, that was not a pleasant option.
+I remember how we carried lots of bun n fruits to Sicily(Italy) for all the meals and by the fourth day we were feeling sick even at the sight of it.
 We were longing to get back to Rome to eat something spicy

-But yeh not everything have gone smoothly..
+But yeh not everything has gone smoothly..
 I have had my share of bloopers as well.
 Once I was picking up chocolates for home.
-And there I saw these nice looking red n black chocolate bars n in went some 10-20 of them.
-Actually that was expensive as well but I thought it will be some exotic ones.
-Once I reached back home I tried out one n eeks it's bitter n have some funny filling too!!!
+And there I saw these nice looking red and black chocolate bars and in went some 10-20 of them.
+Actually that was expensive as well but I thought it will be some exotic ones(It was).
+Once I reached back home I tried one and eek it was bitter n had some funny filling too!!!
 (Can u guess what it was??).
 All of them promptly found their way to the waste basket :(

-And yet another similar one in leh.
-During our trip we were so used to eating momos and so when we stopped in a daba, P went and ordered a plate of momos.
-He didn't specify what since by default they used to give us the veg ones.
-One bite and Pint realised it's pork.
-Luckily coz of my eating style I hadn't reached the filling..
+And yet another similar incident happened in Leh.
+During our trip, we were so used to eating momos and so when we stopped at a daba, P went and ordered a plate of momos.
+He didn't specify what kind, since by default, they used to give us the veg ones.
+One bite and Pint realised it was pork.
+Luckily due to my eating style, I hadn't reached the filling..

 May be I'll conclude my post with a cooking blooper.
 This happened some years ago.
-4 of us were staying together out of which me n another girl were veggies.
-We never used to cook non-veg and rarely if we cook egg, it was always the other two who managed it.
-Then my other veggie friend got a long term onsite and she decided to convert to a non-veg.
-As a first step she decided to make egg.
-Unfortunately that day the other two non-veggies had gone out and we both clueless females were trying to make Omelet.
-Both of us have only seen the cooked form but had no clue how to make it.
-We knew what all goes in it but the big question was whether to deep fry, shallow fry or make like dosa!!!!
+4 of us were staying together, out of which me and another girl were vegetarians.
+We never used to cook non-veg, and rarely if we cooked egg, it was always the other two who managed it.
+Then, my other veggie friend got a long term onsite assignment and she decided to convert to non-veg.
+As a first step, she decided to make egg.
+Unfortunately, that day the other two non-veg friends had gone out and we both clueless females were trying to make an Omelet.
+Both of us had only seen the cooked form but had no clue how to make it.
+We knew what all goes in it, but the big question was whether to deep fry, shallow fry or make it like a dosa!!!!
 Finally we decided to make it shallow fry (Our theory was it looks oily so there should be a little more oil than dosa kinds).
 And you can imagine how it would have turned out to be !!!
 When our other roomies returned they were shocked to see our experiment results.
 They just couldn't imagine how we managed to spoil a simple omelet like this !!!

 7 comments: